Collection inventory

 Related Material

 The book, Raemaekers' Cartoon History of the War (1919) is available in the Special Collections Research Center Rare Book collections.
-Please see the Classic Catalog for more information.
+Please see Libraries Search for more information.

 Special Collections Research Center has collections of over one hundred cartoonists.
 Please refer to the SCRC Subject Index for a complete listing.